Rapids score needed win by denying Sounders chance at MLS’s top seed

 Sounders midfielder Cristian Roldan raced down the right flank in the 22nd minute to create the equalizer.
 He sent a cross for teammate Jordan Morris, which the forward awkwardly knocked in for his ninth goal this season.
 Roldan has four assists.

-The Rapids defender Keegan Rosenberry reacted quickly to score on a volley in the 42nd minute for a 2-1 lead at halftime.
+Rapids defender Keegan Rosenberry reacted quickly to score on a volley in the 42nd minute for a 2-1 lead at halftime.

 While both teams increased their intensity in the second half, the Sounders were left with near-chances, and the Rapids found another score.
 This time off a free kick where midfielder Cole Bassett split Sounders defenders Kelvin Leerdam and Yeimar Gomez Andrade for a header in the 75th minute.

+“I thought we were going to be able to control the game a little bit more in the second half,” Schmetzer said.
+“I’ll give credit to (Rapids coach) Robin Fraser.
+He had his team prepared on short rest.
+His players were up for the game.”

 The Sounders (10-5-5) are out of contention for the top overall seed in MLS.
-They’re in the running for the top seed in the West along with the Portland Timbers and Sporting Kansas City.
+They’re in the running for the top seed in the West along with the Portland Timbers and Sporting Kansas City, but currently the Sounders are third in the standings.

-Colorado (6-6-4) needs Vancouver to lose or tie with Portland and Real Salt Lake to draw against the Los Angeles Galaxy in late Sunday night matches in order to clinch a playoff berth.
+Colorado (6-6-4) moved up to seventh place in the West, but did not clinch because of Portland’s win Sunday.

+Schemtzer didn’t permit his players to talk to media after the loss.
+He added that the players were in a positive mood and talking among each other after Schmetzer’s post-game speech.

 Shane O’Neill, who began his MLS career with Colorado in 2012, replaced Xavier Arreaga in the Sounders’ starting lineup Sunday.
 He was on defense for Shinyashiki’s goal and barely edged by the Rapids striker in the jump for the ball.

+Key changes were made to the bench but the club was without two players due to a family emergency for Miguel Ibarra and non-COVID-related illness for Roman Torres.

-Sounders coach Brian Schmetzer didn’t make any other changes to the starting lineup.
-Key changes were made to the bench.
-Will Bruin and Brad Smith were selected after missing past matches due to minor injuries.
+Sounders forward Will Bruin and Brad Smith were selected after missing past matches due to minor injuries.
 Smith substituted into the match for Gustav Svensson in the 64th minute, and Bruin subbed on in the 78th minute for Nouhou.

 The Sounders play the Galaxy on the road Wednesday.